andraugust/andraugust.github.io/notebook/airbus.md

 <center><a href="../airbus/unet_predictions.png"><img src="../airbus/unet_predictions.png"></a></center>
 <br />

 The results are pretty impressive.
-After just the first epoch the model localizes ships, and after the second/third epoch it distinguishes ships from their wakes and the land.
+After just the first epoch the model localizes ships, and after the second/third epoch it distinguishes ships from their wakes and land.
 What's really impressive is that predictions look like genuine _bounding boxes_, even though ships themselves aren't rectangular.
-The model even localizes ship fragments on the edge of images.
+The model even localizes ship fragments on the edge of images, which we were worried might not happen.

-Now let's see where the Unet performed poorly.
-These are the validation images with the biggest loss:
+Let's see where Unet performed poorly.
+These validation samples have the biggest loss:
 <br />
 <center><a href="../airbus/unet_errors.png"><img src="../airbus/unet_errors.png"></a></center>
 <br />